Bangladesh Zindabad: History

 It is said to have originated during a speech by Abdul Hamid Khan Bhashani on 23 November 1970 in Paltan Maidan, Dhaka.
 The speech happened only a few days after the 1970 Bhola cyclone, the deadliest natural disaster to ever be recorded in history.
-The Government of Pakistan was heavily criticised for its slow reactions in relief operations following the storm by Bhashani and he recommended that East Pakistan should separate and become its own independent country.
+The Government of Pakistan was heavily criticised for its slow reactions to relief operations following the storm Bhashani and he recommended that East Pakistan should separate and become its own independent country.
 He ended the speech by replacing the Pakistani slogan of Pakistan Zindabad with "Purbo Pakistan Zindabad" (Long Live East Pakistan).

-Throughout the Bangladesh Liberation War, Bangladesh Zindabad and Sheikh Mujib Zindabad was a common phrase used by supporters of the Bengali separatist movement in Pakistan.
-Following Bangladeshi independence, many were of the opinion that Joy Bangla (Victory to Bengal) had completed its motive and that Bangladesh Zindabad, hoping for longevity, would be more of an appropriate slogan.
+Throughout the Bangladesh Liberation War, Bangladesh Zindabad and Sheikh Mujib Zindabad were a common phrase used by supporters of the Bengali separatist movement in Pakistan.
+Following Bangladeshi independence, many were of the opinion, that Joy Bangla (Victory to Bengal) had completed its motive and that Bangladesh Zindabad, hoping for longevity, would be more of an appropriate slogan.

 During the presidency of Khondaker Mostaq Ahmad in 1975, Bangladesh Zindabad was made the national slogan of Bangladesh, replacing Joy Bangla.

 The slogan was also used during the presidency of Ziaur Rahman as part of his attempt to create a territorial identity for Bangladesh in contrast to the ethnolinguistic Bengali identity.
 It was used in particular, as a closing remark for his speeches.
-Rahman promoted ideas of Bangladeshi nationalism rather than Bengali nationalism which gained support from not only a vast percentage of the Bengali population but also the ethnic minorities in the country who were not of Bengali origin such as the Biharis and indigenous peoples in Bangladesh.
+Rahman promoted ideas of Bangladeshi nationalism rather than Bengali nationalism, which gained support from not only a vast percentage of the Bengali population but also the ethnic minorities in the country, who were not of Bengali origin such as the Biharis and indigenous peoples in Bangladesh.

 After the 7 November 1975 coup d'état, Bangladeshi citizens from "all strata of society" were known to have shouted "Bangladesh Zindabad".